Papua New Guinea To Boycott waste Of Time UN Climate Summit - UrduPoint

 "They have a big carbon footprint, and we would like to think about how they can work with Papua New Guinea to fix that up."

+Papua New Guinea is one of five Pacific nations involved in a pivotal International Court of Justice case that will test whether polluters can be sued for neglecting their climate obligations.

-A key meeting ahead of COP29 ended in frustration earlier this month, with countries making little progress on how to fund a new finance deal for poorer nations.
+A key meeting ahead of COP29 ended in frustration earlier this month, with countries making little progress over how to fund a new finance deal for poorer nations.

-COP -- or conference of parties -- is the top United Nations climate change conference, an annual summit in which nations look to determine legally binding climate commitments.
+COP -- or conference of parties -- is the top United Nations climate change conference, an annual summit in which nations look to hammer out legally binding climate commitments.

 Recent Stories